Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: The HiEve dataset

 \subsection{Collection and Annotation}

-\textbf{Collection.} We start by selecting several crowded places with complex and diverse events for video collection.
-In total, our video sequences are collected from 9 different scenes: \textit{airport, dining hall, indoor, jail, mall, square, school, station and street}. \autoref{fig:scean_distribution} shows the frame number of different scenes in HiEve.
-Most of these videos are selected from our own collected sequences and contain complex interactions between persons.
+\textbf{Collection} We start by selecting several crowded places with complex and diverse events for video collection.
+The videos are collected from two sources.
+The first part of the videos was obtained by ourselves where the consents of participants were obtained in advance.
+The second part of the videos was collected from online repositories such as YouTube.
+We include them in our dataset according to the guidance of \textit{Fair use on YouTube}.
+We also have verified that all personally identifiable information (e.g., faces) was blurred in these videos and cannot be used to identify a specific subject.
+Note that the video collection process (including participants recruitment, video shooting, and online video collection) follows the guidance of the IRB review of our institute, which ensures HiEve doesn't violate individual privacy or other legal or ethical standards.
+In total, our video sequences are collected from 12 different scenes: \textit{airport, dining hall, factory, lounge, stadium, jail, mall, square, school, station and street}. \autoref{fig:scean_distribution} shows the frame number of different scenes in HiEve.
 As illustrated in the workflow in \autoref{fig:collection}, for each scene, we keep several videos captured at different sites and with different types of events happening to ensure the diversity of scenarios.
 Moreover, data redundancy is avoided through manual checking.
-Finally, 32 real-world video sequences in different scenes are collected, each containing one or more complex events.
-These video sequences are split into training and testing sets of 19 and 13 videos so that both sets cover all the scenes but with different camera angles or sites.
+Finally, 32 real-world video sequences in different scenes are collected (with 10 videos obtained by ourselves and 22 videos collected from online repositories), each containing one or more complex events.
+These video sequences are split into training and testing sets of 19 and 13 videos.
+Both our own collected videos and online resources videos have a roughly sixty-forty split in training and testing.
+The detailed training-setting split as well as the detailed information of each video (including FPS, resolution, frame number, and source) can be found in \url{http://humaninevents.org/data.html}

-\textbf{Annotation.} In our dataset, the bounding-boxes, keypoint-based poses, human identities, and human actions are manually annotated.
-The annotation procedure is as follows:

-\textbf{\textit{First}}, we annotate poses for each person in the entire video.
-Different from PoseTrack and COCO, our annotated pose for each body contains 14 keypoints (\autoref{fig:keypoints}): \textit{nose, chest, shoulders, elbows, wrists, hips, knees, ankles}.
-Specially, we skip pose annotation which falls into any of the following conditions: (1) heavy occlusion (2) area of the bounding box is less than 500 pixels. \autoref{fig:pose_sample} presents some pose and bounding-box annotation examples.

-\textbf{\textit{Second}}, we annotate actions of all individuals every 20 frames in a video.
-For group actions, we assign the action label to each group member participating in this group activity.
-In total, we defined 14 action categories: \textit{walking-alone, walking-together, running-alone, running-together, riding, sitting-talking, sitting-alone, queuing, standing-alone, gathering, fighting, fall-over, walking-up-down-stairs, crouching-bowing}. \autoref{fig:action_sample} shows some samples of different actions in HiEve. \textit{\textbf{Finally}}, all annotations are double-checked to ensure their quality.